lars1050/csc351-f24/Graphs/readme.md

 <hr>

 In PathFinder.findPath(), use the SAME CODE to implement the BFS and DFS.
 Determine what the user wants to run and define the queue appropriately (FIFO for BFS and LIFO for DFS).
-Also implement Dijkstra's algorithm.
+Also implement Prim's algorithm.
 Choose which code to execute based on the algo passed to the function.

 ## Implementing a BFS or DFS